seiferla/FiBo/docs/use_cases/UC_6_evaluate_scanning_receipts/UC_6_evaluate_scanning_receipts.md

 Every user should be able to add data of a receipt using their camera.
 The data the mechanism has to automatically gather is the following:

-- store
+- store (optional, best-effort basis)
 - price
 - date

-Optional data:

 - category
-- a document
-- notes
+- income/expense

 # 2 Flow of Events